-- (2) Asking for activation/deactivation of a warning.
-The user needs to be notified (with an SMS or a voice message) on the weather conditions either when some meteorological conditions occur or at a certain time of the day.
-The system initiates the dialogue and saves the user warning profile in its database. - (3) In all cases the user can ask for information not only in all the Catalan municipalities (949), but also in larger areas (regions, mountains, natural parks, etc.), other spots which have a particular tourist interest (airport, etc.), and popular abbreviations of names for a total number of 1376 places availables.
-In addition, if the system does not have information from the requested place, information from the closest place (climatologically speaking) will be provided. - 2.2. aTTemps dialogue examples
+2)Asking for activation/deactivation of a warning.
+The user needs to be notified (with an SMS or a voice message) on the weather conditions either when some meteorological conditions occur or just at a concrete time of the day.
+The system initiates the dialogue and saves the user warning profile in its database.

+In all cases the user can ask for information not only in all the Catalan municipalities (949), but also in larger areas (regions, mountains, natural parks, etc), other spots which have a particular tourist interest (airport, etc), and popular abbreviations of names.
+In addition, if the system does not have information from the requested place, information from the closest place (climatologically speaking) will be provided.

+2.2 aTTemps Dialogue Example